 Autofluorescence is emitted by all biological samples and is usually a limiting factor for assay sensitivity.
-Since it decays in nanoseconds, time-resolved fluorescence measurements (time-gated) in the micro- or milli-second range allow to detect the emission signal of the lanthanides upon exhaustion of the autofluorescence signal.
+Since it decays in nanoseconds, time-resolved fluorescence measurements (time-gated) in the micro- or milli-second range allow detecting the emission signal of the lanthanides upon exhaustion of the autofluorescence signal.
 The “short-lived” fluorescent noise (background signals and scattered excitation light) is eliminated and the time-resolved fluorescence (long-lived) signals can be measured with very high sensitivity, the only background signal being the non-specifically bound label.
-This reduces background noise and increases sensitivity when compared to steady state fluorescence intensity detection.
+This reduces background noise and increases sensitivity when compared to steady-state fluorescence intensity detection.

 A large Stokes shift

 The difference between the excitation and emission wavelength maxima (peaks) is defined as the Stokes shift.
 For many commercially available steady-state fluorophores, this is relatively narrow and results in self-quenching of the signal due to overlap between absorption and emission spectra.
 On the contrary, lanthanides have large Stokes shifts, greatly increasing the signal-to-background (S/B) ratio in time-resolved fluorescence detection.

 Lanthanides have a high quantum yield with a higher fluorescence intensity than “regular” fluorophores.
 This significantly improves assay sensitivity in time-resolved fluorescence.
 Of notice, the high quantum yield makes lanthanides perfectly suited as donors but unsuited as acceptors.